 Personas Description Main Concerns Supports Taxi Driver They use their vehicle to provide taxi services for a living.
 They spend most of their time doing short, local trips but never start their shift with a full charge, since they do not have access to private/off-street parking facilities where they can charge overnight.
 Any time they spend charging is time potentially lost actively providing a taxi service to a customer.
 They also carry cash on them, and so safety and security are daily concerns for them.
-Not enough charge to complete a customer's trip or to compensate for the time sitting in traffic Readily available chargers to quickly top-up in between shifts while taking a bathroom or meal break Time needed to charge a vehicle reduces their availability to drive a customer Access to low-cost charging options to fully recharge their vehicle during longer breaks on their shift solutions in neighbourhood areas Mix of fast and slower charge points Access to facilities near charge points Clear signals and signposting for charging facilities Apartment dweller They have shared EV chargers in the apartment block, but these chargers may not always be available.
-They prefer using the apartment charging option because it lets them charge while they are at home for a lower cost as compared to the faster chargers available to the public.
-Occasionally, they may rely on local public charge points at the supermarket when they need a high-speed charger.
+Not enough charge to complete a customer's trip or to compensate for the time sitting in traffic Readily available chargers to quickly top-up in between shifts while taking a bathroom or meal break Time needed to charge a vehicle reduces their availability to drive a customer Access to low-cost charging options to fully recharge their vehicle during longer breaks on their shift solutions in neighbourhood areas Mix of fast and slower charge points Access to facilities near charge points Clear signals and signposting for charging facilities Apartment dweller They have access to private parking within a newly built complex, but no charge points.
+They would prefer using the apartment charging option because it lets them charge while they are at home for a lower cost as compared to the faster chargers available to the public.
+However, because they only rent their unit, getting a charger installed can be difficult.
 Charge anxiety Adequate pricing Charging speed and availability Information about location and pricing of charge points On-street EV parking solutions near their residence Clear signals and signposting for charging facilities People with disabilities For them, being independent is key.
 While they have access to private, off-street charging, when they need to recharge using a public charge point, they need to be confident that the infrastructure is easy to find, usable and accessible.
-Not able to locate accessible chargers Physical obstructions Remote charging locations Complex interface Information about location and availability of accessible chargers Clear signals and signposting for charging facilities Security measures in place - passive surveillance, public lighting Easy to use the screen interface to start and pay for a charging session Interface is accessible at their height and not obstructed by bollards Accessible services at charging stations
+Not able to locate accessible chargers Physical obstructions Remote charging locations Complex interface Charging stations are accessible and designed and installed as per Universal Design principles Information about location and availability of accessible chargers Clear signals and signposting for charging facilities Security measures in place - passive surveillance, public lighting Easy to use the screen interface to start and pay for a charging session Interface is accessible at their height and not obstructed by bollards Accessible services at charging stations